 A successful defense of a methamphetamine case does not just magically happen.
 It requires examining every aspect of the prosecution case and identifying holes in that case.

-Why an Experienced California Methamphetamine Defense Lawyer Can Help
+How a Methamphetamine Defense Lawyer Can Help

 Every Los Angeles County courthouse treats methamphetamine differently.
 Prosecutors in every courthouse have different priorities and policies when it comes to meth-related crimes.
 You will benefit from our insider knowledge of how each Los Angeles County courthouse deals with these cases.